 - Advantages - Unconditionally stable - Can handle turning rays.
-Does not have a shadow zone problem. - Computes first arrival time for every grid point without interpolation. - Excellent algorithm for refraction tomography - Disadvantages
+Does not have a shadow zone problem. - Computes the first arrival time for every grid point without interpolation. - Excellent algorithm for refraction tomography

+Disadvantages

-- Does not compute ray paths directly.
-Alternate computation algorithms using the steepest travel time gradient or minimum time can be unstable.
+- Does not compute ray paths directly but the wavefronts.

 - Does not compute multi-arrivals.

 - Does not compute amplitude.

 - Can be slow for a large output grid.